-I received an MFA in Photography from the Rhode Island School of Design and a BA in Social Economics from the University of Massachusetts, Amherst.
-For the past four years, I have taught photography, digital art, and time-based media at institutions including Virginia Commonwealth University, the University of Rochester, and Syracuse University.
-I am currently the Photography Fellow at the Lamar Dodd School of Art at the University of Georgia.
+I will be an Assistant Professor of Photography at the University of Kentucky in the fall.
+Since 2014, I have taught photography and hybrid media at institutions including Virginia Commonwealth University, the University of Rochester, and Syracuse University.
+I am currently completing a post as the Photography Fellow at the Lamar Dodd School of Art at the University of Georgia.

 See you in the future,